Votega/ga-executive-orders/README.md

 - 2022 and earlier not yet available

 # Contributing
 Corrections (wrong category, missing order, etc) can be submitted via issue or PR.
-Point to the votega.org repo for the generation scripts.

 # Source & license
 Original documents are public records from the State of Georgia.
 Data compilation is released under General Public License v3.